Skip to content

 This step is necessary to finish the PlanktoScope software setup process.

-Afterwards, your PlanktoScope's Raspberry Pi will either connect to a Wi-Fi network (if you had previously configured it to connect to a Wi-Fi network) or make a new isolated Wi-Fi network whose name starts with the word pkscope followed by the unique randomly-generated name of your PlanktoScope, and whose password is copepode.
+Afterwards, your PlanktoScope's Raspberry Pi will either connect to a Wi-Fi network (if you had previously configured it to connect to a Wi-Fi network) or make its own Wi-Fi hotspot, whose name has format pkscope-{machine-name} (where {machine-name} should be substituted with your PlanktoScope's specific machine name, which you should have recorded in a note in the previous step), and whose password is copepode.

 You will only be able to access the PlanktoScope's graphical user interface by plugging in a display and keyboard and mouse to the Raspberry Pi if you had previously used a "Raspberry Pi OS with desktop" or "Raspberry Pi OS with desktop and recommended software" SD card image as the base for the PlanktoScope software's setup script.
-In that case, you can open a web browser window on the Raspberry Pi and open http://localhost or any of the previously-listed URLs.
+In that case, you can open a web browser window on the Raspberry Pi and open http://localhost or any of the URLs listed in the standard installation guide.
+Otherwise:

 Next steps🔗